TranHuyen1191/360-degree-video-streaming/README.md

   - Array  HB_tile_H   : Higher vertical boundaries of Tiles (to determine the position of each tile)
   - Array  Uti         : Marginal utility values of Tiles' Versions
   - Array  Cti         : Marginal costs of Tiles' Versions

 * Output
   - Array  T           : Selected Versions for Tiles
   - Double current_BW  : Total bitrate of selected versions
   - Array  m_ & n_     : Position on ERP format of points on viewport (i.e., Each point (i,j) on viewport coresponds to the point of (m_(i,j),n(i,j)) on ERP format.)
   - Array  P           : Feature of Tiles (i.e., P(i) = 1 -> Tile i is visible | P(i)=0 -> Tile i is invisible)

+* Example: BellLab_allBw_8x8.m shows an example of the use of the function F_BellLab.

 ### Algorithm France (code: Functions/F_France_Cube.m)
 * Input
   - Double Fh          : Horizontal Field of View